 It might seem hard to believe, but one of the most expensive times of the year is fast approaching.
 From Black Friday to Christmas (and the New Year shortly after), getting our money habits into tip-top shape is more important than ever.

-But while a lot of focus is placed on the bad money habits we do too often, it’s also worth considering the positive money habits we tend to ignore.
+But while lots of focus is placed on the bad money habits we do too often, it’s also worth considering the positive money habits we tend to overlook.

 With that in mind, we decided to explore some of the best money habits to adopt this year and see just how much you could save by taking action.

 1. Switching your energy provider could save you £200

 The crisp air and spike in jumpers across the UK can only mean one thing: autumn is here and winter’s on the way!
 But before you reach for the thermostat, it might be worth shopping around for a better energy deal.
 We decided to look into the myths and benefits of switching energy providers and conduct a bit of research of our own around this quick-fix money habit.